Curriculum Vitae (pdf)

 Hughes, S. Underreporting of harms in pharmaceutical company-sponsored psychotropic drug research: The need for social workers’ increased involvement in medication-related issues.
 Society for Social Work and Research, San Diego, California, January 16-20, 2013.

-Ciovacco, L., & Hughes, S. (under review).
+Ciovacco, L., & Hughes, S. (2017).
 Sanity of addiction: Buddhist-inspired reflections on the Surgeon General’s Report on Alcohol, Drugs, and Health.Journal of Humanistic Psychology.
+Click here for online publication.

-Spaulding-Givens, J., Hughes, S., & Lacasse, J. (under review).
+Spaulding-Givens, J., Hughes, S., & Lacasse, J. (in press).
 Money matters: Participants’ purchasing experiences in a budget authority model of self-directed care.Journal of American Orthopsychiatry.

 Hughes, S., Lacasse, J., Fuller, R., & Spaulding-Givens, J. (2017).
 Adverse effects and treatment satisfaction among online users of four antidepressants.Psychiatry Research, 255, 78-86.